richmahn/en_tn/jdg/15/intro.md

 The account of Samson continues in this chapter.

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 15:16, which is an important quotation.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 15:16.

 #### Special concepts in this chapter ####